sailubandi/Entertainment-Application-Testing/README.md

 ## Conclusion

-This project demonstrates a structured, practical approach to automation testing for a streaming application.
-It covers core user flows, applies industry-standard practices like POM, and navigates real-world constraints — making it a strong showcase of automation engineering skills.
+This project demonstrates a structured and practical approach to automation testing for an entertainment streaming application.
+It covers core user workflows, applies industry-standard design patterns, and addresses real-world challenges such as dynamic UI behavior, DRM-protected content, and OTP-restricted login flows.

+The framework serves as a strong foundation for building scalable and maintainable automation solutions.